Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 13 Januari 2025 21.27.18 UTC
+- WIB: Senin, 13 Januari 2025 22.27.28 UTC
-- WITA: Senin, 13 Januari 2025 22.27.18 UTC
+- WITA: Senin, 13 Januari 2025 23.27.28 UTC
-- WIT: Senin, 13 Januari 2025 23.27.18 UTC
+- WIT: Selasa, 14 Januari 2025 00.27.28 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: nature
+Kategori: inspirational